enarjord/passivbot/README.md

 For graceful stopping of the bot, set `do_long`and `do_shrt` both to `false`, and bot will continue as normal, opening no new positions, until all existing positions are closed.

+#### Setting up Telegram

+The bot provides interfacing with the bot via Telegram via a telegram bot.
+In order to set it up, you'll need a telegram bot token and a chat-id.
+Once you have those, you can enable teleegram for each individual account that is specified in the api-keys.json file.
+There is an example telegram configuration in that file to get started.
+If a telegram configuration is not present for an account, telegram is disabled at startup.

+There are several commands & messages provided via Telegram, please issue a `/help` command in the telegram chat to see all the options.

 ### Documentation [WIP], see the wiki at:

 https://github.com/enarjord/passivbot/wiki